 A direct and immediate way of treating canker sores at Wayzata Dental is through the use of a dental soft tissue laser.
 This treatment is quick, comfortable, inexpensive, and incredibly effective.
 Through biostimulation, using light energy, we can relieve discomfort by sealing off nerve endings and promoting faster healing.

 Don’t suffer through painful canker sores, with our dental soft tissue laser treatment, immediate relief is possible.
-Learn more about treating and preventing cold sores below.
+Learn more about canker sore laser treatment for treating and preventing canker sores below.

 A canker sore, also known as an aphthous ulcer, is an autoimmune response which damages the skin inside the mouth.
 The ulcer appears as a white or yellow center with a red border, and can be found on the inside of the lips or cheeks, on or underneath the tongue, and on the back of the throat.